jhap1982/giveituruguay/2002/2002-11-29 - Sydney Footbal Stadium, Sydney, Australia/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Suck My Kiss
+5. Suck My Kiss
-Universally Speaking
+6. Universally Speaking
-The Zephyr Song
+7. The Zephyr Song
-If You Have to Ask
+8. If You Have to Ask
-Otherside
+9. Otherside
-Latest Disgrace tease
+10. Latest Disgrace tease
-Parallel Universe
+11. Parallel Universe
-Don't Forget Me
+12. Don't Forget Me
-London Calling tease
+13. London Calling tease
-Right on Time
+14. Right on Time
-I Could Have Lied
+15. I Could Have Lied
-Venice Queen
+16. Venice Queen
-Can't Stop
+17. Can't Stop
-Californication
+18. Californication
-Give It Away
+19. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends

 ## Notes